-- Grading in inundated wetlands will be held to a minimum and generally will not be necessary due to the typically level topography and the absence of rock outcrops in such areas. - Topsoil will be segregated over the trench line and returned as an even layer in the same horizon, except for areas with standing water or where soils are saturated. - Erosion control measures will be installed at all wetland crossings as soon as perimeter brush clearing will allow for effective installation.
-Initial clearing will be limited to that which is necessary to install the proposed perimeter BMPs. - Topographic elevations will be documented prior to soil removal activities so that disturbed areas can be restored to pre-construction contours.
-Unnatural (or anthropogenic) features and unstable grades will be noted by the EI prior to construction activities so they can be reestablished during restoration activities, where appropriate. - Wetlands will be revegetated, unless standing water is present, in accordance with the following: - Annual Ryegrass at 30 lbs/acre (approximately 0.7 lb/100 ft or use 1 lb/1,000 ft) during spring, summer or early fall (up to October 30); - No fertilizers, lime, or mulch will be utilized in wetland areas unless approved in writing by the appropriate land management or the applicable regulatory agencies.
+- No grading will occur in wetlands. - Topsoil will be segregated over the trench line and returned as an even layer in the same horizon, except for areas with standing water or where soils are saturated or frozen. - Erosion control measures will be installed prior to soil removal at all wetland crossings. - Topographic elevations will be documented prior to soil removal activities so that disturbed areas can be restored to pre-construction contours.
+Unnatural (or anthropogenic) features and unstable grades will be noted by the EI prior to construction activities so they can be reestablished during restoration activities, where appropriate. - Wetlands will be revegetated, unless standing water is present, in accordance with the following: - Ryegrass (annual or perennial) at 30 ls/acre (approximately 0.7 lb/100 ft2 or use 1 lb/1,000 ft2) during spring, summer or early fall; or - Aroostook (if available) winter rye (cereal rye) at a rate of 100 lbs/acre (2.5 lbs/1,000 ft2.) - No fertilizers, lime, or mulch will be utilized in wetland areas unless required in writing by applicable regulatory agencies.